beckychan92/twitterC/README.md

   The following **required** functionality is completed:

-  - [0.5] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+  - [X] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
   - [ ] Profile page:
      - [ ] Contains the user header view
      - [ ] Contains a section with the users basic stats: # tweets, # following, # followers